basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 will decrease the number of ensembles active on each node and thus decrease the number of quorums affected when a node goes down.

 Imagine a 3-node cluster in which all ensembles are N=3 ensembles.
-If a single node goes down, _all_ ensembles will lose quorum and be unable to function.
+If two nodes go down, _all_ ensembles will lose quorum and will be unable to function.
 Strongly consistent operations on the entire keyspace will fail until the node is brought back online.

 Now imagine a 50-node cluster with N=5 ensembles.
 In this cluster, each